JuniorJPDJ/messenger_api/README.rst

 Documentation
 -------------

-There's no docs, I'm sorry.
+There are no docs, I'm sorry.
-Some day I'll do it.
+I'll do them... someday

 Examples
 --------

-Simple example of sending message to thread
+A simple example of sending message to the thread

 .. code-block:: python